Please see my full disclosure policy here for more information.

 Planning your Time in Carcassonne:

-I suggest arriving late in the afternoon.
+I highly suggest arriving late in the afternoon.
 You will be coming in just as the majority of tourists in the city are heading out.
 Check in to your accommodations stow your stuff and head out to snap some pictures of the incredible Cite Medieval and its windy, cobbled streets.

 Plan for dinner at Restuarant Adelaide in the Cite Medieval.
 They offer a three course set menu including appetizer, entree and dessert for 14.50 euros.
 Wine was also of good quality and a good value.
 Make a reservation ahead of time for a table on the terrace with a spectacular evening view of the lit up castle walls!